allthingslinux/tux/README.md

    ```

 ## Development Notes

+> [!NOTE]
-- Make sure to add your discord ID to the sys admin list if you are testing locally.
+> Make sure to add your discord ID to the sys admin list if you are testing locally.

+> [!NOTE]
-- Make sure to set the prisma schema database ENV variable to the DEV database URL.
+> Make sure to set the prisma schema database ENV variable to the DEV database URL.

 ## License

 This project is licensed under the terms of the The GNU General Public License v3.0.
 See the [LICENSE](LICENSE.md) file for details.

+## Metrics

 ![Alt](https://repobeats.axiom.co/api/embed/cd24c48127e0b6fbc9467711d6d4bd74b30ff8d2.svg "Repobeats analytics image")